9001/copyparty/README.md

 * you can drop folders into the browser (files are added recursively)
 * files are processed in chunks, and each chunk is checksummed
   * uploads autoresume if they are interrupted by network issues
-  * uploads can be resumed if you reboot your browser or pc
+  * uploads resume if you reboot your browser or pc, just upload the same files again
   * server detects any corruption; the client reuploads affected chunks
   * the client doesn't upload anything that already exists on the server
 * much higher speeds than ftp/scp/tarpipe on some internet connections (mainly american ones) thanks to parallel connections